Pazuki: The origin of the name Pazukî

 There are two suggestions about the origin of the name Pazukî.
 The first one by Garnik Asatrian who thinks that it comes from Armenian botanical term pazuk which means beet.
 He shows some Kurdish tribal names which are originated from botanical terms, like Zilî, Sipkî, Mandikî and Pivazî.
 But according to a recent research, there is one more possibility on its etymology.
 It is suggested by Aksoy that pazuk may be connected with another word, bazuk, which is the Armenian name for the Pleiades star cluster.
 His reference is to a Bozukan (from Pazukan) tradition which mentioned by Mark Sykes in his article "The Kurdish Tribes of Ottoman Empire" (1908).
 Sykes writes that "their tradition is that they used to worship a sword thrust in the ground and the moon and the stars, and they lived under the government of a Christian King named Tavit, who dwelt in the castle of Boso".
 Aksoy thinks that it is possible to find some cultural continuities between Scythian and Pazuki world, may be by original Armenian clan of Pazukis or directly by Kurdish clan(s).

+History

+Sharaf al-Din Bidlisi placed the Pazuki among the Kurdish tribes of Iran, claiming their leaders were of Suwaydi origin.
+The Suwaydi were a Kurdish dynasty which claimed Barmakid origin.
+Sharaf al-Din Bidlisi added that the Pazuki was divided into two branches, Khalidbeglu and Shekerbeglu, and one was under the emirs of Bidlis, and also added that the Pazuki had no definitive religion and showed signs of heresy.
+After the battle of Chaldiran, the Suwaydi dispossessed the Pazuki from many of their fiefs, while the Pazuki rose to prominence under Shah Tahmasp.